 Unresponsive and difficulty breathing

-If your baby or toddler is unresponsive and seems to have trouble breathing, that's a sign of a serious illness that requires a trip to the emergency room.
+In the event that your infant or toddler is unresponsive and appears to be having difficulty breathing, this is a sign of a serious sickness that warrants a visit to the emergency room.

 How Many Colds Per Year Is Normal for Children?